xanderhits/imagedata-api/README.md

 ## DTAP ##
 `conf/configure_modes.php` contains various configuration settings based on the deployment mode.
 These include log enabling, minimum level for logging, debug mode on (i.e. show stack traces or just show generic JSON error message) and any other additional info.

-## Libraries and dependancies ##
+## Libraries and dependencies ##
-Composer is used as dependancy manager.
+Composer is used as dependency manager.
 It manages and autoloads the Slim framework and a [custom CSV parser for PHP](https://github.com/kzykhys/PHPCsvParser).
 This is done as the regular PHP `fgetcsv` function has some issues (see PHPCsvParser page for more information).

 Other dependancies are: `copy` must be able to retrieve a remote URL (`allow_url_fopen` must be set to true in the PHP configuration), `Fileinfo` plugin must be enabled in order to read if downloaded image is actually an image.